its-d/terraform-aws-eks-microservice-framework/docs/architecture.md

 3. IAM / IRSA Modules
    - Create IAM roles and policies needed by the cluster.
-   - Configure IRSA (IAM Roles for Service Accounts) for controllers such as the AWS Load Balancer Controller, Grafana, etc.
+   - Configure IRSA (IAM Roles for Service Accounts) for controllers such as the AWS Load Balancer Controller and Grafana.
    - Keeps permissions scoped to the minimum needed.

 4. Security Module